-The Program requires a criminal background check for all students prior to the commencement of clinical placement.
-Background checks are conducted to ensure that nutrition and dietetic students meet regulatory mandates and the requirements of the Program's affiliated supervised practice sites and professional standards.
-In order to comply with these requirements, the Program will require students, at their own cost, to complete a criminal background check prior to commencing supervised practice rotations.
-(See Program Total cost schedule for fees.)
+The program requires a criminal background check for all students prior to the commencement of clinical placement.
+Background checks are conducted to ensure that MS in Nutrition and Dietetics students meet regulatory mandates and the requirements of the program's affiliated supervised practice sites and professional standards.
+In order to comply with these requirements, the program will require students, at their own cost, to complete a criminal background check prior to commencing supervised practice rotations (see Program Total Cost Schedule for fees).
 Students will be provided with instructions in EXXAT on how to submit the information required to complete a background check.
 The results are typically reported to the student within three business day.
 Students must upload their completed background check report into their EXXAT profile and acknowledge that results will be shared with any supervised practice sites to which they are assigned.
 Students have the right to review and contest the findings.

-If a criminal background check raises concerns related to a student's participation in the Program or supervised practice rotation, the student will be contacted by the Department Chair and/or Clinical Coordinator who will schedule a meeting with the student.
+If a criminal background check raises concerns related to a student's participation in the program or supervised practice rotation, the student will be contacted by the department chair and/or clinical coordinator who will schedule a meeting with the student.
 Supervised practice sites have the right to refuse student placement if the results of the criminal background check violate the agency's standards or policies.
-Students with a criminal conviction who graduate from the Program are advised that decisions regarding state licensure are made by the state board of licensure in which the individual is applying (e.g. NYS Office of the Professions).
+Students with a criminal conviction who graduate from the program are advised that decisions regarding state licensure are made by the state board of licensure in which the individual is applying (e.g. NYS Office of the Professions).